 If your nationally published work just gave someone an idea for their own home or gave another designer inspiration for a client they are working with, isn’t that the ultimate compliment, and didn’t you just provide a service with a much higher reach?
 Here’s an analogy — a true story that goes way back to the beginning of my career when I was teaching…

 My father was on the front line in the Korean War.
 Despite my badgering, he would never discuss the purple heart he received.
 What he told me instead was what he believed it stood for, “Give and you’ll get back tenfold…but don’t expect it.”
-I keep his purple heart framed on my library desk as a reminder to stay grounded and not get too wrapped up in myself.
+I keep his purple heart framed on my library desk as a reminder to stay grounded and give back.
 His “Spirit of Generosity” message is so simple, so productive, and so liberating.

 I don’t believe you will lose business by sharing your ideas and expertise openly.
 Maybe that information gives someone an idea or makes them a little better at what they do.
 Your clients will still be coming to you.
 People buy from you because they want YOU, they trust and respect you, they know what kind of reputation you have, and they seek your expertise because you are GREAT at what you do.
 Why hold back when you have so much to give?